↓

 vintageTEK Donor Wall

-Donor Wall A Reality (Click photo for full size, and again to magnify) We want to thank Rod Gilbert, an ex-Tek ME, who is also an accomplished woodworker, for the marvelous job he did on building the Donor Wall for our … Continue reading →
+Donor Wall A Reality (Click photo for full size) We want to thank Rod Gilbert, an ex-Tek ME, who is also an accomplished woodworker, for the marvelous job he did on building the Donor Wall for our Museum.
+A reminder … Continue reading →

 Posted in Donors